programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 libvips gives you a ton of control over the specifications for a single image, including tile overlap, tile size, depth, angle, and more. libvips creates [Deep Zoom (DZI)](https://en.wikipedia.org/wiki/Deep_Zoom) tile pyramids for your images, so that only the area of the image that is viewed in a particular zoom is loaded.
 For this reason, libvips tends to create more tiles for an image.
 The increased number of tiles can be difficult to upload, but the images tend to be of slightly better quality and more zoomable.

 ### Installations

 Method 3 requires the installation of some software packages:

 - [Homebrew](https://brew.sh/)
 - [Ghostscript](https://formulae.brew.sh/formula/ghostscript)
 - [ImageMagick](https://imagemagick.org/download/#gsc.tab=0)
 - [libvips](https://www.libvips.org/install.html)

 [Homebrew](https://en.wikipedia.org/wiki/Homebrew_(package_manager)) is a [package manager](https://en.wikipedia.org/wiki/Package_manager) that makes installing software easier and safer.
-Package managers are helpful because they identify, check for, and install dependencies, or softwares required for another piece of software to run, allow you to update software in a single command, and mean that the software you are downloading has been vetted.
+Package managers are helpful because they identify, check for, and install dependencies or softwares required for another piece of software to run, allow you to update software in a single command, and mean that the software you are downloading has been vetted.
 Keeping your software updated also avoids security vulnerabilities.
 Package managers download software into discrete locations on your system, avoiding conflicts with existing files and structures of your OS.
 They also allow you to upgrade or uninstall software in bulk in a single command.

 When downloading software from the web, be sure to always click on official links from the developer only (such as the hyperlinks included above).
 Make sure to check any relevant installation instructions for your OS (Windows, Mac, or Linux), and to download the right file for your OS.